freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - You previously used `git add README.md` to add changes to staging
 - Type `git add sql_referenece.json` into the terminal and press enter

-## 1545. git commit feat: add set unique reference
+## 1545. git commit feat: add unique reference

 ### 1545.1